Do you ever read about my travel experiences and think, “Blimey, his trips are so smooth and straightforward. How does he do it?”

 Well, you could suffer appendicitis and require emergency surgery.
 You could easily have your bag or camera stolen (this happened to me).
 A family relative could fall seriously ill or pass away, and you wouldn’t be able to afford the urgent flight back home.

-For my travel cover I always use World Nomads.
+For my travel cover I always use SafetyWing.
 They are one of, if not, the BEST insurance providers out there.

 Planning a vacation in the Yucatan?
 Despite my accident, I had some of the most amazing adventure experiences there.
 Here’s my 2 Week Yucatan Itinerary Guide.